phoebe-project/phoebe2-docs/index.rst

 New Physics (not in PHOEBE 1.0)
 ----------------------------------------

-* beaming/boosting
+* Doppler boosting
 * single rotating stars
+* Lambert scattering

 Unsupported Physics (from PHOEBE 1.0)
 ----------------------------------------

 PHOEBE 2.0 can not yet handle:

-* overcontact systems (in development)
+* overcontact systems (in active development)
-* semi-detached/contact systems (planned future development)
+* interstellar extinction
-* X-ray binaries
+* color constraining

 Unsupported Convenience Functionality
 -----------------------------------------